Can a Faster Flow Nipple Cause Gas?

 - Fussing that feels nonstop

-- Brief relief, then the gas returns
+- Brief relief before gas returns

-Feeding And Stool Changes
+Feeding and Stool Changes

-You don’t need to guess or blame yourself; you can observe, adjust, and trust the signs.
+You don’t need to guess or blame yourself.
+You can observe, adjust, and trust the signs.

-Call The Pediatrician
+Call the Pediatrician

 - Tight little fists during feeds